 While the shipping of tomatoes across the country without bruising made tomatoes available to everyone in the country at an affordable price, it unfortunately resulted in the breeding of the flavor out of the commercially grown tomato.

-New Jersey, the most populated state in the nation, with virtually no large commercial vegetable farmers, was not in a position to compete with the large commercial farms from California, Florida, and Mexico.
+New Jersey, the most densely populated state in the nation, with virtually no large commercial vegetable farmers, was not in a position to compete with the large commercial farms from California, Florida, and Mexico.
 In Florida the tomatoes are picked green and gassed with ethylene to give them a redder glow before being shipped.
 In some cases, they may be picked with a longer vine ripening time but would then have to be refrigerated before they are shipped and refrigeration degrades the taste and nutrients.
 Tomatoes grown in Mexico where labor is cheaper than in California and Florida are usually tastier because many of the farms hand pick them after a longer period on the vine.

 There is good news in all of this for New Jersey farmers in that it created a niche for them to operate in.
 Without having to concern itself with picking green, tasteless tomatoes that would have to withstand long periods of transport and storage, they were instead able to cultivate varieties of tomatoes that are stake grown to protect it from soil borne diseases, and picked when soft and vine ripened for immediate sale to the local markets and farm stands for the enjoyment of New Jersey consumers.
 Of course, the tastier tomatoes were able to command a higher price to off-set their higher growing costs.